emelynhadasa/emelynhadasa/README.md

 Hey there!
 I'm **Emelyn Hadasa**, but you can call me **Emmy**. 🌱

-I'm currently on a magical journey through the world of computing at [President University](https://president.ac.id/id/) and proudly graduated from the [Dicoding](https://www.dicoding.com/) Bootcamp FEBE. ⚡<br>
+I'm currently pursuing a degree of computing at [President University](https://president.ac.id/id/) and proudly graduated from the [Dicoding](https://www.dicoding.com/) FEBE Bootcamp. ⚡<br>

-I mainly mastered in Front-End advance development, am also a writer and huge book enthusiast! 📖
+I mainly mastered Front-End advanced development, am also a writer and a huge book enthusiast! 📖

 ### 🌟 Let's Connect!